areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

   * - NDPluginProcess, EnableOffsetScale
     - asynInt32
     - r/w
-    - Flag indicating whether the array should be multiplied by Scale and then summed with Offset when processing the array.
+    - Flag indicating whether the array should be summed with an Offset and then multiplied by Scale when processing the array.
 The processing step consists of:
-      , Array = Array * Scale + Offset
+      Array = (Array + Offset) * Scale
     - ENABLE_OFFSET_SCALE
     - $(P)$(R)EnableOffsetScale, $(P)$(R)EnableOffsetScale_RBV
     - bo, bi